geraldoyudo/csv-importer/README.md

 # csv-importer

 The csv-importer reads entries in a csv file and persists them in an sqlite db.
+It saves it in a person table in the database.

 ## Dependencies